jmarine/wgs/README.md

 * **onCall(WebSocket client, String method, ArrayNode args)**: it can be overriden to add new RPCs.

-* **onSubscribe(WampSocket client, WampTopic topic, int options)**: it can be overriden to intercept subscription requests to the topics.
+* **onSubscribe(WampSocket client, WampTopic topic, WampSubscriptionOptions options)**: it can be overriden to intercept subscription requests to the topics.
 In this case, remember to call the superclass method before/after your business logic.
 (i.e: to send an EVENT to the client, the method should be called before the publication).

 * **onUnsubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept unsubscription requests to the topics.
 Also, rembember to cal the superclass method before/after your business logic.